hyoungjoojin/notes/flashcards/database-systems.md

 the performance degrades due to sequential flooding.
 Sequential flooding is where a long sequential scan results in every page being read causing a page eviction due to the least recently accessed page being evicted.

+--

+> 6

+What are some strategies for optimizing buffer pools?

+--

+- Buffer Pool Localization
+- Buffer Prefetching
+- Scan Sharing (Synchronized Scans)

+--

+> 6

+What are the disadvantages of tuple-oriented storage and how does log-structured storage fix this?

+What are the disadvantages of log-structured storage?

+--

+Tuple-oriented storage can lead to fragmented data within a page and can cause unnecessary disk I/O since accessing a single tuple means the entire page has to be fetched.
+Also, for systems where only appends are available, tuple-oriented storage becomes very difficult to implement efficiently.

+Log-structured storage maintains a fast in-memory tree-based MemTable and a set of key-value pairs sorted in order called the SSTables.
+Log-structured storage is very fast for write-heavy workloads since writes can be done directly to the MemTable.
+This structure however causes high write amplification and slow reads.

+--